spryker/spryker-docs/docs/acp/user/intro-to-acp/acp-installation.md

 </details>

 ## Next Steps After ACP-Readiness
-Now, the SCOS codebase is up-to-date and once re-deloyed your environment is **ACP-Ready**!
+Now that the files have been configured, all modules updated, and the keys in the `deploy.yml` file were created and the completed with values provided by Spryker  Ops, the SCOS codebase is up-to-date and once re-deloyed your environment is **ACP-Ready**!

 The next step is to get your newly updated and deployed **ACP-Ready SCOS** environment **ACP-Enabled**.